zx80/flask-simple-auth/README.md

   user in a realm for some limited time.
 The token can be obtained by actually authenticating with previous methods.

+I have considered flask\_httpauth obviously, which provides many options, but I do not want to force their per-route model and explicit classes but rather rely on mandatory request hooks and have everything managed from the configuration file to easily switch between schemes.

 Note that this is intended for a REST API implementation serving a remote application.
 It does not make much sense to "login" and "logout" to/from a REST API because the point of the API is to serve and collect data